 - Hormone crosstalk in plant immunity - Saskia Van Wees

-- Microbial (meta)genomics of plant-associated microbes - Ronnie de Jonge
+- Microbial (meta)genomics and rhizosphere competence of plant-associated microbes - Ronnie de Jonge

-- Recruitment of beneficial microbiomes - Roeland Berendsen
+- Pathogen-induced recruitment of beneficial microbiomes - Roeland Berendsen

 - Mycorrhizal ecology - Marcel van der Heijden